-Ten years ago Social Care Wales ran a pilot focused on training for unpaid carers and how paid carers could work more in partnership with them.
-This went well and could be revisited.
+Around 10 years ago Social Care Wales ran a pilot project which focused on training for unpaid carers and how paid carers could work more in partnership with them.
+This work was well-received at the time and could be revisited.